National BC Study II

 By Rebekka Dekker, PhD, RN, APRN for the American Association of Birth Centers

-A landmark study published in the Journal of Midwifery and Women’s Health,[2] shows that birth centers provide first-rate care to healthy pregnant women in the U.S. The purpose of this article is to fill you in on what the The National Birth Center Study II found and what it means for moms and families.
+A landmark study published in the Journal of Midwifery and Women’s Health,[2] shows that birth centers provide first-rate care to healthy pregnant individuals in the U.S. The purpose of this article is to fill you in on what the The National Birth Center Study II found and what it means for moms and families.

 First, What is a birth center?

-The American Association of Birth Centers defines a birth center as a home-like setting where care providers, usually midwives, provide family-centered care to healthy pregnant women.
+The American Association of Birth Centers defines a birth center as a home-like setting where care providers, usually midwives, provide family-centered care to healthy pregnant people.
 Most birth centers are located separately from hospitals, while a few are physically inside hospital buildings.
 In-hospital birth centers must meet certain standards for independence and must be separate from the Labor and Delivery unit in order to be considered true birth centers.[3]

 How do birth centers and hospitals work together?

 Even though they operate independently, birth centers that meet the standards of the American Association of Birth Centers are integrated within the healthcare system and refer clients to physician care or transfer to a hospital if medical needs arise.
 Some birth center midwives also have hospital privileges, so in those cases there is no interruption of care in the case of a transfer.
-In other cases, the midwives will stay with the mother through the transfer and serve in a support capacity for her.
+In other cases, the midwives will stay with the laboring person through the transfer and serve in a support capacity for her.

 Hospitals that partner with birth centers are known to experience the benefits of increased income and improved public relations.
 When hospitals partner with a birth center, these hospitals are extending the range of services they offer to the community.

 In the U.S., 98.8% of births take place in hospital labor and delivery units, with physicians attending 86% of these births.[5]
 In contrast, 0.3% of births take place in birth centers, where nurse-midwives and midwives provide most of the care.[5]
-Among women who give birth in hospitals, approximately 85% are considered low-risk,[6] while all women who are eligible for care at a birth center are healthy and low-risk.[2]
+Among individuals who give birth in hospitals, approximately 85% are considered low-risk,[6] while all individuals who are eligible for care at a birth center are healthy and low-risk.[2]

-Since hospitals specialize in treating acute illness and injury, they are an obvious choice for women who have complications that require medical or surgical intervention or who choose to have high-intervention births.
-However, when normal, healthy pregnant women give birth in hospitals, their care often gets swept up into this same medical way of doing things.
+Since hospitals specialize in treating acute illness and injury, they are an obvious choice for laboring people who have complications that require medical or surgical intervention or who choose to have high-intervention births.
+However, when normal, healthy pregnant people give birth in hospitals, their care often gets swept up into this same medical way of doing things.
 The philosophy is often "What if something bad happens?" instead of "What is happening right now?"
 Standard protocols, meant to prepare for problems that may never arise, can disrupt normal labor for healthy pregnant women.[4]

 What is the new birth center study about?